Are you sure you want to ruin the experience? If you haven't completed the listening session click here to return to the main menu

 ALL WHORES ABOARD / RACEPLAY

-In the second verse there are mentions of "black lives matter" and the use of collars, chains, and other BDSM practices.
-"Mandingos" and "10 niggas on one hoe," further suggest narratives of objectification in connection to prejudice and anti-blackness.
+In the second verse there are mentions of "black lives matter" and the use of collars, chains, and other bondage practices.
+"Mandingos" and "10 niggas on one hoe," further suggest narratives of objectification in connection to prejudice and objectification.

-The final verse takes a turn towards exploring themes of gender and sexual orientation, describing scenarios where male partners are feminized.
+The final verse takes a turn towards exploring themes of gender and sexual orientation, describing scenarios where man partners are feminized.
 Terms like "cuckold" and "sissification" are used to describe these scenarios.

 Overall, the language used is highly provocative and explores themes of race, power, and sexuality in a way that is intended to provoke thought for listeners.
 While some may find the message therapeutic or liberating, others may find it distressing.